rmcd-mscb/bmi-cdi-presentation/CDI_Presentation.md

 # Quick Demonstration:
 Note:
 - model run-time interaction
-- Data-services example
+- Data services example
 - PRMS is Fortran and we're running it in Python!
-- If your a modeler - how much fun this is!
+- If you're a modeler - how much fun this is!

 ---